RedisAI/aibench/README.md

 Following the previously described, the predictive model to be developed is a neural network implemented in tensorflow with input tensors containing both transaction (1 x 30 tensor) and reference data (1 x 256 tensor) and with a single output tensor (1 x 2 tensor), presenting the fraudulent and genuine probabilities of each financial transaction.

+### Transaction data dataset characteristics

+The creditcard-fraud dataset from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) contains transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
+Each transaction data tensor represents 120 Bytes of Data ( 30 x 4 Bytes ), whereas each reference data tensor represents 1024 Bytes of Data ( 256 * 4 Bytes ).
 ## Installation

 aibench is a collection of Go programs (with some auxiliary bash and Python